Vrushabh22/Spam-SMS-Detection-using-NLP/README.md

 The project entails both general library prerequisites and specific ones tailored to individual methods.
 The overarching requirements encompass the following aspects: The general requirements are as follows.

-python 3x
+-python 3x
-pandas
+-pandas
-numpy
+-numpy
-scikit-learn
+-scikit-learn
-nltk
+-nltk
-regex
+-regex
-matplotlib
+-matplotlib
-collections
+-collections

 The library requirements specific to some methods are:

-xgboost for XGBoost.
+-xgboost for XGBoost.

 Note: It is recommended to use the Anaconda distribution of Python.
 It already has a lot of prebuild libraries installed.